-IncorrectURL

-BadParameter

-AlreadyExists
+IncorrectURL BadParameter AlreadyExists

 DoesNotExist

 IncorrectState

 PermissionDenied

 AuthorizationFailed

 AuthenticationFailed

 Timeout

 NoSuccess

-- the cwd of the new
+- the cwd of the new dir object instance is set to 'name'

-to 'name'

-- a 'DoesNotExist' ei

-- the cwd of the new dir object instance is set to 'name' - a 'DoesNotExist' exception is thrown if 'name' does not exist and the 'Create' flag is not given. - a 'AlreadyExist' exception is thrown if 'name' does exist and the 'Create' flag and the 'Exclusive' flag are given. - no exception is thrown if 'name' does exist and the 'Create' flag is given, and the 'Exclusive' flag is not given. - if the 'Create' flag is given, all notes to the ns_directory::make_dir() method apply. - the default flag set is 'Read'. - the flags 'Overwrite', 'Recursive' and 'Dereference' are not allowed on this method, and cause a 'BadParameter' exception. - 'name' is always deeply dereferenced, however, the cwd is still set to 'name', and not to the value of the link target. - parent directories are created on the fly if the 'CreateParents' and 'Create' flag are both given, if they don't exist. - if 'name' can be parsed as URL, but contains an invalid directory name, a 'BadParameter' exception is thrown.
+- a 'DoesNotExist' exception is thrown if 'name' does not exist and the 'Create' flag is not

+- given. a 'AlreadyExist' exception is thrown if 'name' does exist and the 'Create' flag and the - does exist and the 'Create' flag and the 'Exclusive' flag are given. - no exception is thrown if 'name' does exist and the 'Create' flag is given, and the 'Exclusive' flag is not given. - if the 'Create' flag is given, all notes to the ns_directory::make_dir() method apply. - the default flag set is 'Read'. - the flags 'Overwrite', 'Recursive' and 'Dereference' are not allowed on this method, and cause a 'BadParameter' exception. - 'name' is always deeply dereferenced, however, the cwd is still set to 'name', and not to the value of the link target. - parent directories are created on the fly if the 'CreateParents' and 'Create' flag are both given, if they don't exist. - if 'name' can be parsed as URL, but contains an invalid directory name, a 'BadParameter' exception is thrown.